redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys-ide/3.3-linking-to-automation/README.md

 > Note:
 >
-> Team5 is used as an example here, replace with your team number
+> Team 1 is used as an example here, replace with your team number

 Ensure this file is saved/committed/pushed into your code repository, as it will be used in the next exercises.